javier8s/Enterprise-application-with-JEE/README.rst

 Getting Started
 ===============

-You will need to load the database and complete all the requirements posted in the memo inside the project.
+You will need to load the database and complete all the server requirements posted in the memo inside the project.